 In the rare case where your computer freezes and OmegaT does not have

-time to close properly, the omegat.project
+time to close properly, the omegat.project file can be

 locked by the operating system and keep you from reopening after you reboot